naveenkumarbv66/Schedit-Assignment/README.md

 - **Schedule Adjustments**: Delete shifts when schedule changes occur
 - **Bulk Operations**: Delete multiple shifts individually as needed

+## ✏️ Edit Shift Feature

+### Overview

+The app allows you to edit existing shifts to update their details such as location, time, required skills, and staffing requirements.
+This is useful for making adjustments to shifts without having to delete and recreate them.

+### How to Edit a Shift

+1. **Navigate to Shift Details**
+   - Open the Shifts screen
+   - Tap on any shift card to view details

+2. **Open Edit Dialog**
+   - Tap the "Edit" icon in the top-right corner of the screen, OR
+   - Tap the "Edit Shift" button (secondary colored button) at the bottom

+3. **Modify Shift Details**
+   - **Location**: Update the shift location
+   - **Start Date**: Change the date (format: YYYY-MM-DD)
+   - **Start Time**: Modify start time (format: HH:mm, 24-hour)
+   - **End Time**: Modify end time (format: HH:mm, 24-hour)
+   - **Required Skills**: Update comma-separated list of skills
+   - **Minimum Staffing**: Adjust the number of employees needed

+4. **Save Changes**
+   - Review all changes in the dialog
+   - Tap "Save" to apply changes
+   - The shift details will be updated immediately
+   - Any validation errors will be shown in the dialog

+### Validation & Safety

+The edit feature includes comprehensive validation:

+- **Time Validation**: Ensures end time is after start time
+- **Date Format**: Validates date format (YYYY-MM-DD)
+- **Time Format**: Validates time format (HH:mm, 24-hour)
+- **Required Fields**: Location, date, and times are mandatory
+- **Data Integrity**: Existing employee assignments are preserved (unless time conflicts occur)
+- **Error Feedback**: Clear error messages for invalid inputs

+### Important Notes

+- **Time Conflicts**: If you change shift times, existing assignments may need to be reviewed for conflicts
+- **Skill Changes**: Updating required skills may affect which employees can be assigned
+- **Assignment Preservation**: Employee assignments are maintained unless they conflict with new times
+- **Real-time Updates**: Changes are immediately reflected in the shift list and detail views

+### Technical Implementation

+- **Repository Layer**: `updateShift()` method handles the update process
+- **Database**: Room's `@Update` annotation ensures efficient updates
+- **UI Layer**: Form validation prevents invalid data entry
+- **State Management**: ViewModel automatically reloads shift details after update

+### Use Cases

+- **Time Adjustments**: Change shift start/end times when schedules change
+- **Location Updates**: Move shifts to different locations
+- **Skill Requirements**: Update required skills as job requirements evolve
+- **Staffing Changes**: Adjust minimum staffing levels based on business needs
+- **Corrections**: Fix mistakes in shift details without deleting and recreating

 ## 📋 Shift Templates Feature

 ### Overview